Lines and Colors art blog

 I agree wholeheartedly; and for anyone interested in taking up the practice, I highly recommend Daily Painting.

-7 Replies to “Daily Painting, Carol Marine”
+7 responses to “Daily Painting, Carol Marine”

 1. I too have been following Carol Marine’s work for several years.
 I was excited when her new book came out, and I quickly bought it.
 It’s a great book for all the reasons above, and more.